mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 #### 52:54

-So, that is the explanation of the buddhadharma, or merit, in the negative sense in the [Diamond Sutra](glossary#diamond-sutra).
+So, that is the explanation of the buddhadharma, or merit, in the negative sense in the [*Diamond Sutra*](glossary#diamond-sutra).
 The negative sense, no-merit or no-buddhadharma, doesn’t mean to destroy the buddhadharma itself, or truth itself, or merit itself.
 No merit, no buddhadharma, is [no] attachment to individual merit, individual buddhadharma we experienced.
 This is a suggestion or hint [Buddhism](glossary#buddhism) always does, always criticizing human life like this – because we don’t realize it, usually.

 If [Buddhism](glossary#buddhism) uses the negative sense, you will get a big shock. *Why*?
 “Life is characterized by [suffering](glossary#suffering).” – “*What’s that*?”
 We don’t like it.
 That is a really big shock to your mind.
 That’s very good medicine for you.
 It is bitter, but the bitterness of good medicine.
 That’s why Buddhism always uses unusual terms, in the negative sense.
 But it’s not a real negative.
 It’s positive, it’s very positive.